Sajal4/Sajal4/README.md

 ### Talking about Personal Stuffs:

-- 🛠 &nbsp; I’m currently working with React, Mongodb, Javascript, etc.
+- 🛠 &nbsp; I’m currently working with NodeJs, ExpressJs, React, Mongodb, Javascript, etc.
 - 🚀 &nbsp; I’m currently Working as a Full Stack Developer.
 - 👨🏻‍💻 &nbsp; Most of my projects are available on [Github](https://github.com/Sajal4).
 - 👾 &nbsp; Fun fact: Equal is Not Always Equal in Javascript.